microsoft/fluentui-blazor/examples/Demo/FluentUI.Demo.Client/Documentation/Button/FluentButton.md

 To do this, you can use an `IconStart` or `IconEnd` property to add an icon to the beginning or end of the button text.

+With icon in the content.
+By doing it this way, it is possible to specify a <code>Color</code> for the icon.

 {{ ButtonIcon }}

 ## Shapes